Half-timbered house from a moving train

 Curious?Find more information here

-Schloss Berleburg
+Berleburg Castle

 This is where the high nobility meets, but the doors are always open to everyone: The Sayn-Wittgenstein-Berleburg family regularly opens its home for guided tours and castle concerts.